ByteMeBaby/ts-pkg-starter/how-to-use-this-template.md

 4. Delete CHANGELOG.md
 5. Change LICENSE file and license fild in package.json file.
 6. This file uses changesets for versioning.
 If you don't want to use it, delete `version` script from package.json file and delete `.changeset` folder.
 More info can be found [here.](https://github.com/changesets/changesets/tree/main)
+7. Rename github folder to .github
-7. Update .github/workflows/publish.yml and .github/workflows/tests.yml file with your own details.
+8. Update .github/workflows/publish.yml and .github/workflows/tests.yml file with your own details.
-8. Delete .changeset folder.
+9. Delete .changeset folder.
+10. delete CHANGELOG.md file.

 ## Steps to publish